continuouspipe/continuouspipe/documentation/content/remote-development/init-command.md

 cp-remote init -i
 ```

 The first time you run this, you will be asked to enter your ContinuousPipe username and the ContinuousPipe API key you generated.
-They are then stored in a local configuration file `.cp-remote-settings.yml` so you won't need to enter them again.
+They are then stored in a global configuration file `~/.cp-remote/config.yml` (on linux/osx) `C:\Users\{YourUserName}\.cp-remote\config.yml` (on windows), so you won't need to enter them again.

 You will then be able to run the `bash` and `exec` command within the interactive mode.